 “I hope we make tools that can be used for good.
 And I hope we make tools that people need.”

-OpenAI also recently unveiled its much-anticipated GPT-4, which will be used as the underlying engine for ChatGPT going forward.
-The company has also started selling access to GPT-4’s API (for which there is a waitlist) so that businesses and individuals can build their own applications on top of it.
+OpenAI also unveiled its much-anticipated GPT-4 in March 2023, which will be used as the underlying engine for ChatGPT going forward.
+In addition, the company has started selling access to GPT-4’s API so that businesses and individuals can build their own applications on top of it.

-There’s a lot to be excited about when it comes to GPT-4 — more accuracy and less bias, to name a couple.
-But the detail getting top-billing right now is that the model is multimodal, meaning it accepts both images and text as inputs, although it only generates text as outputs.
-This is important because, for now, generative AI models are fairly simple in what they can do.
-An AI text generator tends to only be good at generating text, while an AI art generator is only really good at generating images.
+While GPT-4 promises more accuracy and less bias, the detail getting top-billing is that the model is multimodal, meaning it accepts both images and text as inputs, although it only generates text as outputs.
+Right now, an AI text generator tends to only be good at generating text, while an AI art generator is only really good at generating images.
 Multimodal capabilities could be a real game changer.